-This portfolio is initially measured at amortised cost and afterward is adjusted at fair value, recognising the adjustment in other comprehensive income, while the Bank do not sell the loan.
-The portfolio is assessed for impairment loss under the new ECL model, same as loans at amortised cost.
+This portfolio is initially measured at amortized cost and afterward is adjusted at fair value, recognizing the adjustment in other comprehensive income, while the Bank do not sell the loan.
+The portfolio is assessed for impairment loss under the new ECL model, same as loans at amortized cost.